Instagram Combined Shape quotation Created with Sketch. 69

 Students are required to have a faculty sponsor for all credit-bearing internships.
 The faculty sponsor determines the academic appropriateness of the proposed internship, monitors the student intern’s progress, and assigns a grade for the student's overall internship experience.
 It is the responsibility of the student to recruit a faculty sponsor - they don't have to be your advisor, but they do need to be knowledgeable about the kind of work and learning you will be doing in your internship.
 The faculty sponsor reviews the internship description, outlines the expected learning outcomes of the experience, and assigns related academic work.
 Faculty sponsors are expected to meet with their student interns, face to face or online, on a regular basis during the internship.

 The student must have a supervisor at the organization where they intern, to offer training and guide the hands-on, practical learning experience of the internship.
-Site supervisors must provide an internship description and an outline of the duties expected of the intern for the Internship Proposal, and must also approve the full Internship Proposal after it is completed.
+A sIte supervisor provides an internship description and outlines intern duties for the student's Handshake proposal, and the supervisor must approve the full Handshake proposal once it is submitted.
 Site supervisors must submit a mid-term and final performance evaluation of the student’s internship experience, which is used by the faculty sponsor to determine an appropriate grade for the hands-on portion of the internship.

 How many contact hours at a worksite do I need to complete in order to be granted 1 academic credit hour?